 The Meseta offers the opportunity to converse with ourselves and with other pilgrims.
 Among today’s encounters were a nurse from Pennsylvania, a couple from Australia, a very nice young man from Italy with one arm, and young lady from South Korea.
-The most fun encounter was with 5 brothers from Boston (sorry I forgot to get s photo).
+The most fun encounter was with 5 brothers from Boston (sorry I forgot to get a photo).
 They have been walking the Camino together for the past three years in two week segments.
 The youngest was 66 and the oldest 87!!
 And they were a very funny bunch.

 Wandered down the street after dinner and enjoyed the company of a new friend from Mexico who had told me about a little Irish Pub with live music.
 The local singer was terrific with a voice and style reminiscent of Edith Piaf.

 The overnight entertainment was something else in a bunkroom of a dozen beds.
 One man snoring and his poor daughter trying to wake him each time.
 And, another gentleman with some disorder causing him to utter a variety of uncontrollabled noises from time to time.
 One of the great lessons of the Camino is the opportunity to practice accepting people as they are.

 Day 26 – Castrojeriz

-Or the remains of one.Had a delightful meeting walking for an hour today with a Swiss woman and her 12-year-old grandson.
-She has been walking two weeks a year for the nine years ago starting in Switzerland.
+Or the remains of one.Had a delightful encounter, walking for an hour today with a Swiss woman and her 12-year-old grandson.
+She has been walking two weeks a year, having started nine years ago in Switzerland.
 There are so many stories reminding me that we each walk our own Camino.